LeeSeungKyu/dwolla-php/README.md

     setSandbox($mode)   ==> (bool) changes API URL to Sandbox/UAT URL

 ## Changelog

+1.7.0
+* BREAKING CHANGE, requestToken() now returns an array, and refreshAuth() also returns an array.
+OAuth tokens now expire and must be refreshed with a refresh token.

 1.6.5
 * Fixed bugs with the massPayDetails function (thanks @bcgood)!